NEW!! June 17

 Looking for advice on how to reopen safely?
 Here’s the draft of CDC’s step-by-step advice for that — according to published reports by The Associated Press — the White House sought to bury.
 Advice for schools, camps, day cares, communities of faith, restaurants & bars, mass transit, and employers with staff with vulnerable workers.
 Need to know advice from the experts!

 On May 7, REDC announced new small business loans through its revolving loan fund.
 They are updating their page with business-oriented releases regularly.

 Covid advice in several languages is available from U.S. Committee for Refugees and Immigrants in Vermont’s YouTube channel.
 As of May 7, this includes Arabic, Burmese, French, Kirundi, Maay Mayy, Nepali, Spanish, Swahili, and Vietnamese.

 The library is again offering curbside pickup of materials for loan!!
 It’s easy …

 1) DM on our Facebook page or email us at email@example.com the titles you want (second choices aren’t a bad idea, just in case), your library card #, and what day you want them.

 2) We’ll confirm your selections are ready and have them at the Center St. door for you.

 3) Call 773-1860 x101 when you arrive and we’ll get the materials out the door to you in a safe, social-distancing way!
 Please wear your mask.

-Pickup time is noon-2 PM M-F or by appointment.
+Pickup can be anytime we’re open.
+Just let us know you’re here.
 We will try to provide next-day service, depending on demand.
 Books, DVDs, and audiobooks on CD are all available.
 We cannot provide materials from other libraries yet.
 Please DO NOT attempt to place holds directly from our catalog as that function has been shut down until the whole consortium is open again.
 However, you can browse the catalog to see what’s available!